 Don’t miss the centerpiece of Bastrop State Park’s historic architecture—the Refectory.
 The CCC finished the building using local walnut, oak and pine.

 Artisans in the CCC built furniture for the Refectory along with other parks like Indian Lodge out in West Texas.
 The enduring CCC craftsmanship of the Refectory earned Bastrop State Park’s National Historic Landmark designation.
+It’s one of the musts for Bastrop, Texas.

 What to do in Bastrop State Park